vrpn/vrpn/java_vrpn/README.txt

 For notes on compiling under Android, see the "README_Android.txt" file

+You can ignore this file if you use CMake, as it handles all this for you.

 Notes on this java implementation (mixed Windows and Irix/Linux notes):

 there are three main steps to building the java wrapping of vrpn. note that this only wraps the high-level remote device classes. you should have built vrpn before proceeding with these steps.

-1) compile the java files
-2) generate the native headers
-3) compile the java native code

-1) compile the java files (resulting in java_vrpn.jar) if you use eclipse, import the project in this directory and build. execute the ANT file buildJAR.xml.
+1) compile the java files and make the jar (resulting in `vrpn.jar`)

-	otherwise, this can be done on the command line with the 'javac' and 'jar' tools.

-2) generate the native headers (resulting in several files vrpn_*.h) if you use eclipse, execute the ANT file buildNativeHeaders.xml
+2) generate the native headers (resulting in several files `vrpn_*.h`)

-	alternatively, from a unix-like command line, execute make_header.sh
+3) compile the java native code (resulting in java_vrpn.dll or libjava_vrpn.so)

+Two general approaches to the Java parts (1 and 2): one requires a Unix-like command line but is good for automation, while the other involves either a command line or Eclipse, plus ant.

+1. Java Parts
+    - command line: run `sh make_header.sh` to compile the Java files, make `vrpn.jar`, and generate native headers in one step.
+    - Java-style:
+        1. Compile the Java files.
+You can either build the Eclipse project or run `mkdir bin; find vrpn -name "*.java" | xargs javac -d bin` on the command line.
+        2. Make the JAR.
+This can be done with `ant -f buildJAR.xml`
+        3. Generate the native headers.
+Do this with `ant -f buildNativeHeaders.xml`

+2. Native Code Parts
-3) compile the native java code (resulting in java_vrpn.dll or libjava_vrpn.so) if you use visual studio 2005 (vc8), load java_vrpn.sln and build. if you use visual studio 6, load java_vrpn.dsw and build. if you use a unix-like command line, use the makefile.
+	if you use visual studio 2005 (vc8), load java_vrpn.sln and build. if you use visual studio 6, load java_vrpn.dsw and build. if you use a unix-like command line, use the makefile.